jwstegemann/fritz2-docs/WebComponents.md

 }
 ```

-Before you can use a custom element, you have to add the component to your site´s scripts.
+Before you can use a custom element, you have to add the component to your site's scripts.
-You can either add a script link pointing to the component, that is hosted somewhere you can access it:
+One way is adding a script link pointing to the component which is hosted somewhere you can access it:
 ```html
 <script type="module" src="https://unpkg.com/@mat3e-ux/stars"></script>
 ```

-If the component you want to use is published on [npm](https://www.npmjs.com/) you can add it as a dependency in your Gradle-build:
+If the component you want to use is published on [npm](https://www.npmjs.com/), you can add it as a dependency in your Gradle-build:

 ```gradle
 dependencies {